• Skip to main content

 Versión en español

-Sandwiches are so rooted in our Chilean culture that I do not even remember when was the first time I tried one.
-And the truth is that before coming to the United States I always ate them at coffee shops and restaurants, never when visiting with friends or made by my family.
+Sandwiches are so rooted in our Chilean culture that I do not remember when I first tried them.
+The truth is that before coming to the United States, I always ate them at coffee shops and restaurants, never when visiting with friends or made by my family.
+Completos, the Chilean hotdogs, are more frequently a homemade affair.

 Print